Aietes/node-red-contrib-harmony/README.md

 A node to activate an **Activity** on a Harmony Hub through Node-RED

 A Harmony **Hub** needs to be selected from the list or created by clicking on the edit button.
 The Harmony Hub **IP** address can be autodetected by clicking on the search button in the configuration node.

 An **Activity** that is set up on the Harmony Hub needs to be provided, it's identified by its *ID*.
 Clicking on the search button loads the available activities from the provided **Hub**, which can then be selected from a dropdown list.
 Switching back to the input field will show the *ID* in the field.
 The **Label** field below will show the **Activity** label.

 To switch off, select *PowerOff* from the **Activity** dropdown list, or enter *"-1"* into the field.

 The command configured in the node will be triggered by any input injected into the node, the output slot will return *msg.payload = true* if the command was sent successfully.

+### H device command

+A node to send a **Device Command** to a Harmony Hub through Node-RED.

+A Harmony **Hub** needs to be selected from the list or created by clicking on the edit button.
+The Harmony Hub **IP** address can be autodetected by clicking on the search button in the configuration node.

+A **Device** that is set up on the Harmony Hub needs to be provided, it's identified by its *ID*.
+Clicking on the search button loads the available devices from the provided **Hub**, which can then be selected from a dropdown list.
+Switching back to the imput field will show the *ID* in the field.
+The **Label** field below will show the **Device** label.

+A **Command** from the selected **Device** needs to be provided, it's a stanza *query*.
+Clicking on the search button loads the available commands from the provided **Device**, that can then be selected from a list.
+Switching back to the input field will show the *query* string in the field.

+The **Repeat** field allows for the command to be repeated.
+The default is *1*, meaning the command is send once.
+For example entering *10* will send the command exactly 10 times.
+This can be helpful when using commands for volume or channels.

+The command configured in the node will be triggered by any input injected into the node, the output slot will return *msg.payload = true* if the command was sent successfully

 ### H observe

 A node to observe an **Activity** being triggered on a Harmony Hub through Node-RED

 A Harmony **Hub** needs to be selected from the list or created by clicking on the edit button.
 The Harmony Hub **IP** address can be autodetected by clicking on the search button in the configuration node.

 When an **Activity** is switched on the Harmony Hub, the node sends an object with a payload to the output: